Gianluca Costantini: Graphic Novels

-In 2008, Gianluca Costantini and Elettra Stamboulis collaborated on the publication of "The Tamer of Istanbul," a biography dedicated to Osman Hamdi Bey.
+In 2008, Costantini and Elettra Stamboulis collaborated on the publication of "The Tamer of Istanbul," a biography dedicated to Osman Hamdi Bey.
 This biography, crafted through the amalgamation of visual storytelling and written text, represents a detailed homage to this prominent figure in the Ottoman cultural landscape.
 Osman Hamdi Bey, a painter, archaeologist, and museologist, is renowned for his significant contributions to the artistic and cultural scene of the Ottoman Empire.
 This illustrated biography provides an opportunity for the reader to explore the historical and cultural context in which Osman Hamdi Bey operated, emphasizing his diverse activities and his impact on Turkey's artistic and museal heritage.

-The graphic novel titled "Julian Assange: From the Hacker Ethic to WikiLeaks" authored by Gianluca Costantini and Dario Morgante and published by the Italian publisher Becco Giallo in 2011, traces the history of Julian Assange and his collaborators.
+The graphic novel titled "Julian Assange: From the Hacker Ethic to WikiLeaks" authored by Costantini and Dario Morgante and published by the Italian publisher Becco Giallo in 2011, traces the history of Julian Assange and his collaborators.
 It spans two decades of computer challenges, addressing many questions surrounding WikiLeaks and the hacker community that gave rise to this platform.
 The text provides an in-depth look into the birth and development of WikiLeaks, focusing on the controversies and impacts of its revelations, particularly the "Collateral Murder" video.
 The narrative offers a detailed perspective on Assange's figure, exploring the key role he played in the creation and evolution of WikiLeaks, as well as the historical context of the group's activities.